redhat-developer/devfile-registry/README.md

 # devfile-registry

+> [!WARNING]
+> This repository has been retired and will no longer be maintained.
+It has been archived and will remain read-only.

 Source repository for the Red Hat product devfile registry

 This product devfile registry is updated weekly, by 12pm EST Wednesdays, with any updated stacks in this repository.